iamvery/feenix/README.md

  end
 ```

-Just like the endpoint, the router is a _function pipeline_ (seeing a theme?)
+Just like the endpoint, the router is a _pipeline_ (seeing a theme?)
 Functions can be _plugged_ in router to handle shared concerns like authentication and content type negotiation.

 Start by making your router a pipeline with `Plug.Builder` and define a few routes to _match_ on.